Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

 ### string

-Heap allocated string that resembles `String`.
+Heap allocated string that resembles the rustc standard library `String`.
 All values for the benchmarks are derived from `i32` values.
 The strings all have the same length and are compared lexicographically, which in this case due to zero padding is the same as comparing the `val.saturating_abs()`.
 The string results are highly dependent on the allocation distribution, the benchmarks measure a relatively unrealistic scenario where the strings are allocated one after the other with minimal other work in-between.

 ```rust
 #[repr(C)]